 - Make the Gorgonzola herb butter by mixing all ingredients in a small bowl.
-Form into a 4 inch log by rolling in plastic wrap.
+Form into a 2 inch log by rolling in plastic wrap.
 Twist the ends to close and refrigerate until firm.

 - You can make this a few days in advance and refrigerate or freeze.
 Thaw in the refrigerator before using.

 - Cut off the excess twine.
-Carefully place the steaks in the bag with the marinade and flip the bag over a couple of times to coat the meat.
-Minimum marinade time is 2 hours.
+Carefully place steaks in the bag with the marinade and flip the bag over a couple of times to coat the meat.
+The minimum marinade time is 2 hours.